YusufLiu/dataforward-receiver-lambda/README.md

-# Receiving Senseware Datastreams
+# Receiving Senseware Dataforwards

 Welcome!
-This repository contains various code examples of how to receive Senseware Datastreams in AWS via AWS Lambda.
+This repository contains various code examples of how to receive Senseware Dataforwards in AWS via AWS Lambda.

 Currently the following code examples are available:

- - Receiving Senseware Datastreams in AWS *DynamoDB* with *Python*
+ - Receiving Senseware Dataforwards in AWS *DynamoDB* with *Python*